Sign Up

 Objectives

-3. Describe the progression of the disease and symptoms in each stage
+3. Describe the progression of Alzheimer's disease and symptoms in each stage.

-4. Discuss methods to provide care of the patient
+4. Determine methods to provide care to patients with Alzheimer's.

-5. List what needs to be reported to the nurse
+5. Summarize what needs to be reported to the nurse.

 CEUFast Inc. and the course planners for this educational activity do not have any relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.